joshchew24/notes/FNH 330/Pressing.md

 	- first press juice is gently pressed off the skins/seeds
 		- this and free-run juice often mixed, used for higher quality wine
 		- free of bittered oils and tannins
-	- hard press juic is kept separate from first press and free-run
+	- hard press juice is kept separate from first press and free-run
 		- higher in solids
 		- more vegetal
 		- more bitter